vishvAsa/notes/sapiens/branches/Aryan/kentum/germanic/english/articles/MT/five-eyes.md

 4. Finally, there is the most dangerous X who cannot be mentioned in public.

 nAri~nga will likely run into them -- the signals have already been sent.

+## Mutual usage
+One of the operational features of the pa~nchanetraka alliance is to use the intelligence apparatus of one of the members of the confederation to do what you can't do in your own country with your own apparatus.
+That is exactly what mahAhAsA's backers want to do to muShkvan via their English allies.
+They seem rather desperate with the American election day around the corner